weaverbel/intro-computational-thinking/content/1-exercise.md

 #### Practice

-Use the algorithm above to add up all the numbers betwen 1 and 24, 1 and 150, and 1 and 1,000.
+Use the algorithm above to add up all the numbers between 1 and 24, 1 and 50, and 1 and 1,000.

 #### Discussion